Courtesy of National Archives and Records Administration

 GRADE LEVEL: Middle School, High School

 “We conclude that in the field of public education the doctrine of ‘separate but equal’ has no place.
 Separate educational facilities are inherently unequal.”
 These are the words of the landmark Supreme Court decision on May 17, 1954 that declared segregated schools unconstitutional.
-Sixty years later, even though much progress has been made, there are still great inequalities and disparities in our school system.
+More than seventy years later, even though much progress has been made, there are still great inequalities and disparities in our school system.